The Secrets of Generating Art Ideas

 Recently, brain scientists Giacomo Rizzolatti, Leonardo Fogassi, and Vittorio Gallese at the university in Parma, Italy, discovered and identified mirror neurons in our brains.

-1) Mirror Neuron URL to Wikipedia: http://en.wikipedia.org/wiki/Mirror_neuron
+Mirror Neuron URL at Wikipedia:

 Mirror Neuron URL to PBS Nova Page: http://www.pbs.org/wgbh/nova/sciencenow/3204/01.html

 Do we consider this teaching?
 Yes.
 For some types of learning I agree that this is the best kind of teaching--and it works so well that we may have forgotten that it is not for everything.
 The mirror neurons are perfect for certain kinds of dexterity skills.
-Imitation is probably the best approach for keyboard training, for learning to write cursive, for firearms training, for learning to master clay on potter's wheel, and any number of skills for which we are not looking for a better approach.
+Imitation is probably the best approach for keyboard training, for learning to write cursive, for firearms training, for learning to master clay on the potter's wheel, and any number of skills for which we are not looking for a better approach.
 Not every task calls for innovation.
-Many physical genius tasks call for a good deal of expert modeling.
+Many physical genius tasks call for a good deal of expert modeling and imitation practice.

 As art teachers, we do not have to reinvent throwing on the potter's wheel.
 In using a potter's wheel, a master potter could be the best teacher for the physical skill, but may not always be the best teacher to help students understand how to assess the merits of original expressive work.
 Since the advent of the industrial revolution, pottery has morphed into an art form rather than an everyday necessity.
 This does not negate the need to learn the physical aspects of throwing.
 It is just to say that art teachers have a complex task that often includes widely different goals that need to be tailored to vastly different parts of the mind.
+As an accomplished potter myself, I am convinced that the skill is important, but idea generation strategies need to be learned along side the craft--not postponed until after the skill has been mastered.
+Because of advances in reproduction methods, pottery skills are no longer needed in mass quantities for purely subsistence containers.
+Even when pottery is used to make containers, today they are referred to as vessels.
+Vessels contain metaphor and meaning as well as physical contents.
+Pottery today is an art forming process.

 HOW IS THE REST OF THE BRAIN DEVELOPED?